Matter and forces near physical black holes: Tidal forces

 Divergent tidal forces are one of the hallmarks of spacetime singularities.
-It is a standard textbook result that the tidal forces on an infalling Alice at the horizon of a Schwarzschild black hole are large but finite.
+It is a standard textbook result \cite{MTW:73} that the tidal forces on an infalling Alice at the horizon of a Schwarzschild black hole are large but finite.
 Falling through the apparent horizon of the Vaidya black hole is qualitatively similar.
-Indeed, following using the geodesic deviation equation to determine the three components of acceleration in the proper frame (see Appendix~\ref{b:tidal}), \be \frac{D^2\zeta^{(j)}}{d\tau}=-R_{(\tau)(j) (\tau)(k)}\zeta^{(k)}, \ee where $j,k=\rho,\theta, \phi$ the three non-zero curvature terms are
+Indeed, using the geodesic deviation equation to determine the three components of acceleration in the proper frame of Alice with $\dot r=1$ at the apparent horizon (see Appendix~\ref{b:tidal} for the detailed description of the frame), \be \frac{D^2\zeta^{(j)}}{d\tau}=-R_{(\tau)(j) (\tau)(k)}\zeta^{(k)}, \ee where $j,k=\rho,\theta, \phi$ the three nonzero curvature terms are

 where $y=r-r_+$ and $R_{(\tau)(\phi)(\tau)(\phi)}=R_{(\tau)(\theta)(\tau)(\theta)}$.
-Thus evaporation produces just corrections that are proportional to the evaporation rate to the tidal force experienced by the infalling Alice.
+Thus, evaporation produces just corrections that are proportional to the evaporation rate to the tidal force experienced by the infalling Alice.